jangyeryoung/GAN-Generative-Models/README.md

-# Text Classification using TextCNN
+# Generative Adversarial Networks (GANs) Collection
 This repository contains a collection of Generative Adversarial Networks (GANs) implemented in PyTorch.
 It demonstrates the progression of generative models from the basic Vanilla GAN to more advanced architectures like DCGAN and CGAN.